Nevada Air National Guard Activated to Assist with Wildfire Efforts

 |0

-This work, Nevada Air National Guard Activated to Assist with Wildfire Efforts [Image 4 of 4], by SMSgt Paula Macomber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nevada Air National Guard Activated to Assist with Wildfire Efforts, by SMSgt Paula Macomber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.